 - Committee Actions: Every committee at BCF has developed a strategy for integrating DEI in their programs and practices in 2021 and beyond.
 Committee members are coordinating activities to ensure close collaboration.

 The IDEAS Fund was developed in order to further BCF’s initiatives in support of greater Inclusion, Diversity, Equity, Accessibility, and Social Justice in the Bainbridge Community.
 As an Area of Interest Fund, the BCF Board will retain the ultimate discretion over how grants are distributed from the fund.
 This could include partnering with a Community Grant Cycle or Capacity Building Grant Cycle, or supporting specific initiatives and partnerships that promote the IDEAS principles.
 To donate, click here.

 Convening and Leadership

-First and foremost, Bainbridge Community Foundation recognizes that we have a great to learn when it comes to this work.
+First and foremost, Bainbridge Community Foundation recognizes that we have a great deal to learn when it comes to this work.
 With that said, we also recognize the opportunity in our role as a convener within the nonprofit sector.
 Therefore, we are partnering with other nonprofit leaders and convening to learn and share knowledge about working together to reach a greater outcome than any of us could do alone.
 In 2021, BCF hosted an Accessibility Workshop and is currently working closely with local nonprofit professionals to collaborate on more training opportunities for 2022.